chizobavictory/tezda-task/readme.md

 # Tezda Task

 ### Lambda
 This Serverless Lambda API provides functionality for user authentication, registration, and password management.
 The lambda function is exposed via API Gateway.
 The database is DynamoDB and I setup a CI/CD pipeline using CodePipeline.
-When users register they get emailed a link to verify their email address.
+When users register they get emailed a link to verify their email address using Simple Email Service.

 ### Base URL
 https://mul2xiuj3i.execute-api.us-east-1.amazonaws.com/production